Compact: Debate about banning the far-right magazine goes on – DW – 07/17/2024

 Just a few minutes before Faeser's statement was released, German media outlets had reported on police searches in several German states.
 Jürgen Elsässer, who founded the publication in 2010 and has been its editor-in-chief ever since, was also interviewed in front of his offices by German TV channel N-TV, describing the decision as "the worst invasion of press freedom in Germany."

 The latest report by Germany's domestic intelligence agency, the BfV, devotes a page to the multimedia company, which is based in the Berlin suburb of Falkensee.
-According to the publisher, the circulation of the printed Compact edition is around 40,000 per month, while the number of subscribers to the YouTube channel is said to be significantly higher: 250,000 (as of 2023), though some estimates put it as high as 345,000.
+According to the publisher, the circulation of the printed Compact edition was around 40,000 per month, while the number of subscribers to the YouTube channel was said to be significantly higher: 250,000 (in 2023), though some estimates put it as high as 345,000.

 The outlet is seen as part of a New Right "resistance" movement.
 "The main feature of many of the articles published is the agitation against the federal government and the political system in general," the BfV wrote.